crebollarramirez/crebollarramirez/README.md

 - 🔭 I’m currently working on machine learning!
 - 🌱 I’m currently learning how to use a neuronetwork properly.
-- 👯 I’m looking to collaborate on anything related backend development and data analysis projects.
+- 👯 I’m looking to collaborate on anything related to backend development or data analysis projects.
 - 📫 How to reach me: christopherrebollar0@icloud.com